ubleipzig/marctools/README.md

     make rpm

-To package an RPM on a CentOS 6.2 VM with libc **2.12** setup a VM with veewee and vagrant.
+To package an RPM on a CentOS 6.2 with libc **2.12** setup a VM with veewee and vagrant.
 Then run:

     vagrant up